What are Gallstones?

-People who are obese, women in the final three months of pregnancy and those who have an unusual gallbladder or bile duct structure may need open surgery rather than keyhole surgery.
+People who are obese, women in the final three months of pregnancy and those who have an unusual gallbladder or bile duct structure may need open surgery to remove their gallbladder rather than keyhole surgery.

 Endoscopic Retrograde Cholangio-Pancreatography (ERCP)

-This procedure – which is usually carried out under sedation rather than general anaesthetic – removes gallstones from the bile duct.
+This procedure – which is usually carried out under sedation rather than general anaesthetic – removes gallstones from the bile duct, leaving the gallbladder intact.

-The NHS says there is some evidence that changing your diet and losing weight (if needed) may help prevent gallstones.
+The NHS says there is some evidence that changing your diet and losing weight (if needed) may help prevent gallstones (v).